 Health Insurance Policies for Temporary Visa Holders

 Sponsored Employees, directly recruited from a country with which Australia has a Reciprocal Health Care Agreement (RHCA), may be eligible for Medicare benefits.
 For taxation purposes, these visa holders are treated in the same manner as Australian citizens and are subject to the same tax payments (Medicare Levy) and penalties (Medicare Levy Surcharge) as Australian citizens.
-RHCA Agreements are currently in place with the following countries:
+RHCA Agreements are currently in place with the following eleven countries:

 - United Kingdom

 - New Zealand